-Describe how the market rate survey or ACF pre-approved alternative methodology reflects variations in the price or cost of child care services by:
+4.2.4 Describe how the market rate survey or ACF pre-approved alternative methodology reflects variations in the price or cost of child care services by:

-a.
-Geographic area (e.g., statewide or local markets).
+a) Geographic area (e.g., statewide or local markets).
 Describe:

-This survey analysis includes a rate breakdown by geographic region (East, Central, West), by Child b.
-Type of provider.
-Describe:

-Care Aware region (8 areas that cover all 120 counties), urban/rural.
+This survey analysis includes a rate breakdown by geographic region (East, Central, West), by Child Care Aware region (8 areas that cover all 120 counties), urban/rural.